 The Laity Paramita Training Program leads to the Buddhist Laity Diploma and entails a four-year course of study combining instruction and training in religious practices and moral conduct, discipline appropriate for laity, and social and educational services.
 Applicants must be individuals of good character with a sincere desire to gain knowledge necessary to benefit the world and be models among the Buddhist laity.
 Graduates of the Laity Training Program who possess additional professional training and education may qualify for employment in Buddhist religious communities, schools, universities, health centers, and related social service activities, in administrative or special capacities where intercultural skills are required.

-The Programs are located at the City of Ten Thousand Buddhas in Talmage, California, and at the City of the Dharma Realm in West Sacramento, California, where resident housing is available for trainees, instructors, and administrators.
-The Program’s administrators, instructors, and trainees in these programs are primarily in residence, either at one of the main campuses or at field experience locations.
-The administrators and instructors, most of whom are volunteer, work in close connection with each other and join in the study and practice of Buddhism and in community events regularly where they are able to observe and interact with the trainees.
+The Programs are located at the City of Ten Thousand Buddhas in Talmage, California, and at the City of the Dharma Realm in West Sacramento, California, where resident housing is available for students, instructors, and administrators.
+The Program’s administrators, instructors, and students in these programs are primarily in residence, either at one of the main campuses or at field experience locations.
+The administrators and instructors, most of whom are volunteer, work in close connection with each other and join in the study and practice of Buddhism and in community events regularly where they are able to observe and interact with the students.